-- 1) Master?s degree in health or human services from an accredited college or university, OR - 2) RN currently licensed as defined in KRS 314.011(5) - d.
+- 1) Master's degree in health or human services from an accredited college or university, OR - 2) RN currently licensed as defined in KRS 314.011(5) - d.
 Level of Care Criteria.
 Fully specify the level of care criteria that are used to evaluate and reevaluate whether an individual needs services through the waiver and that serve as the basis of the state's level of care instrument/tool.
 Specify the level of care instrument/tool that is employed.
 State laws, regulations, and policies concerning level of care criteria and the level of care instrument/tool are available to CMS upon request through the Medicaid agency or the operating agency (if applicable), including the instrument/tool utilized.

-A participant's status decision shall be based on medical diagnosis, care needs, services, and health personnel required to meet these needs and the feasibility of meeting the needs through alternative institutional or non-institutional services.
+A participant status decision shall be based on medical diagnosis, care needs, services, and health personnel required to meet these needs and the feasibility of meeting the needs through alternative institutional or non-institutional services.

 The Department uses the Kentucky Home Assessment Tool (K-HAT) to determine a participant's level of care and assess the participant for functional needs based on deficits in activities of daily living, instrumental activities of daily living, and needed non-residential and non-medical home and community supports to remain in the community.
-The K-HAT assesses activities of daily living, instrumental activities of daily living, skilled medical treatment, mental health, and behavioral needs to determine if the individual meets the nursing facility level of care which is the requirement for this waiver.